LLotme/vscode-docker/Debug-Common.md

 # Debugging within Docker Containers

-With version 0.9.0, the Docker extension provides more support for debugging applications running within Docker containers, such as scaffolding debug launch configurations for attaching a debugger to those applications running within a container.
+With version 0.9.0, the Docker extension provides more support for debugging applications within Docker containers, such as scaffolding `launch.json` configurations for attaching a debugger to applications running within a container.

+The Docker extension provides a `docker` debug configuration provider that manages how VS Code will launch an application and/or attach a debugger to the application in a running Docker container.
+This provider is configured via entries within `launch.json`, with configuration being specific to each application platform supported by the provider.

 ## Platform Support

-Debugging within Docker containers is currently supported for both .NET Core and Node.js applications.
+The Docker extension currently supports debugging .NET Core and Node.js applications within Docker containers.

 ### .NET Core

+More information about debugging .NET Core applications within Docker containers can be found [here](Debug-NetCore.md).

 > The previous (Preview) .NET Core Docker debugging support is being deprecated.
 You can still find documentation on that support [here](Debug-NetCore-Deprecated.md).

 > Debugging .NET Core applications within Windows Docker containers is not currently supported.

+#### Example `launch.json` configuration for debugging a .NET Core application

 ```json
 {